British cuisine: 20th century

 Restaurants were initially exempt from rationing, but this policy was subsequently reversed after public outrage that "luxury" foods were being enjoyed by wealthier classes while the rest of the population were subject to tightly controlled rationing.
 The Government subsequently introduced new restrictions on restaurants; capping prices, limiting the serving time of meals, and limiting the ingredients that could be used.
-A standard weekly ration by the war's end consisted of 4oz (113g) of bacon,1 shilling 2d of Meat, 8oz of sugar, 2oz of loose tea, 2oz of cheese, 2lb of marmalade (or 1lb of either preserves or sugar), 2oz of butter, 4oz of margarine, and 2oz of lard.
-Additionally, 12oz of sweets were allowed on a monthly basis.
+A standard weekly ration by the war's end consisted of 4 oz of bacon, 1 shilling 2d of meat, 8 oz of sugar, 2 oz of loose tea, 2 oz of cheese, 2 lb of marmalade (or 1 lb of either preserves or sugar), 2 oz of butter, 4 oz of margarine, and 2 oz of lard.
+Additionally, 12 oz of sweets were allowed on a monthly basis.
 There was an allowance for vegetarians, who, in exchange for surrendering their meat coupons, could receive double rations of cheese instead.

 After the war ended, rationing was kept in place, partially to help feed people in European areas whose economies had been virtually destroyed by the fighting, but also because resources were unavailable to expand food production and imports.
 Frequent strikes, critically by dock workers, only exacerbated the dire situation.
 The most common form of rationing fraud, was people using ration books of those who had died as a means to acquire extra food.
 In the years following the war, the bacon ration was cut by a quarter, and poor harvests resulted in the introduction of potato rationing, Due to the austerity measures that were kept in place or expanded (with the exception of the new National Health Service) by the postwar Labour government, the Conservatives rallied support from disgruntled housewives that led them to victory at the 1951 general election.
 The Conservative government formally abolished rationing entirely in 1954, although the effects of rationing severely impacted the food production industry for decades to come.
 For example, cheese production virtually ground to a halt, and some varieties of British cheese came close to disappearing altogether; with the cheese industry not fully recovering until the 1990s.

 Wartime rationing and subsequent food scarcity at a time when British culinary traditions were strong, likely contributed to a sharp decline of the international reputation of British cuisine.
 The Good Food Guide in the 1960s described the food of the previous decade as "intolerable" due to food shortages of even simple ingredients such as butter, cream, and meat.